War profiteering: American Revolution

-There were a number of food riots during the American Revolution against profiteering merchants, there were more than thirty riots in the period between 1776 and 1779.
-In 1777 a mob of Boston women beat the merchant Thomas Boylston and confiscated his stock for hoarding coffee and sugar to drive up the price.
-In East Hartford, Connecticut a mob of twenty women and three men took 218lbs of sugar from a Mr. Pitkin's.
-In Beverly, Massachusetts a mob of 60 women and some additional men forced local merchants to charge the same price for sugar in American paper money and gold coin.
+There were several food riots during the American Revolutionary War against profiteering merchants, more than thirty between 1776 and 1779.
+In 1777, a mob of Bostonian women beat the merchant Thomas Boylston and confiscated his stock of goods for hoarding coffee and sugar to drive up their prices.
+In East Hartford, Connecticut, a mob of twenty women and three men took 218 lbs of sugar from a merchant named Pitkin.
+In Beverly, Massachusetts, a mob of 60 women and some men forced local merchants to charge the same price for sugar in American paper money and gold coin.

 Industrial Revolution

 In 1798, American inventor Eli Whitney received a government contract to manufacture 10,000 muskets in less than two years.
 After failing to produce a single musket, he was called to Washington to defend his expenditure of the treasury funds before a committee that included both John Adams and Thomas Jefferson.
 Believing to demonstrate the ingenuity of interchangeable parts, Whitney earned widespread support and has been incorrectly credited with inventing the idea of interchangeable parts.
 However Merritt Roe Smith concluded that this demonstration was staged by marking the parts beforehand, so they were not as interchangeable as he made them seem.
-Eventually Whitney was able to accomplish his goal of 10,000 muskets with interchangeable parts at a relatively low cost in the next 8 years, and later produced more than 15,000 in the following 4 years.
+Eventually Whitney was able to accomplish his goal of 10,000 muskets with interchangeable parts at a relatively low cost in the next eight years, and later produced more than 15,000 in the four years after that.

 Military–industrial complex

-A prominent example of the impact arms-producing industries have over American policy is evident in the case of Lockheed Martin donating $75,000 to House Armed Services Committee chair Representative Mac Thornberry (R-TX).
-Rep. Thornberry later passed a bill through the House of Representatives that would benefit Lockheed Martin.
+A prominent example of the impact arms-producing industries have over American policy is Lockheed Martin donating $75,000 to House Armed Services Committee chair Representative Mac Thornberry (R-TX).
+Representative Thornberry later passed a bill through the House of Representatives that benefitted Lockheed Martin.
 This decision was made as a direct result of the influence of Lockheed Martin.
-Politico has stated Rep. Thornberry is the "highest overall recipient of contractor contributions among all of the 89 members of the House and Senate Armed Services Committees."
+Politico has stated that Thornberry was the "highest overall recipient of contractor contributions among all of the 89 members of the House and Senate Armed Services Committees."